Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Troubleshoot_UAS_Issues.md

 ## Troubleshoot `kubectl` Certificate Issues

-While `kubectl` is supported in a UAI, kubeconfig file to access a Kubernetes cluster is not provided.
+While `kubectl` is supported in a UAI, `kubeconfig` file to access a Kubernetes cluster is not provided.
-To use `kubectl` to interface with a Kubernetes cluster, the user must supply their own kubeconfig.
+To use `kubectl` to interface with a Kubernetes cluster, the user must supply their own `kubeconfig`.

 ```bash
 [user@uai-user-be3a6770-6876c88676-2p2lk ~]# kubectl get nodes